 Liability Escrow

 Configurable escrow from agent transactions to cover potential disputes.
-Verifiable by counterparties.
-When coverage is exceeded, agent operations are automatically constrained.
+Verifiable by counterparties before transacting.
+Auto-constrains operations when coverage is exceeded.

 04